Climate and Average Weather Year Round in La Serena Chile

 The average hourly wind speed in La Serena experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.3 months, from September 12 to March 21, with average wind speeds of more than 6.8 miles per hour.
-The windiest day of the year is December 8, with an average hourly wind speed of 8.0 miles per hour.
+The windiest month of the year in La Serena is December, with an average hourly wind speed of 8.0 miles per hour.

 The calmer time of year lasts for 5.7 months, from March 21 to September 12.
-The calmest day of the year is May 18, with an average hourly wind speed of 5.5 miles per hour.
+The calmest month of the year in La Serena is June, with an average hourly wind speed of 5.6 miles per hour.

 The predominant average hourly wind direction in La Serena varies throughout the year.